 |1 Tbsp||Extra virgin olive oil, plus 1 extra for dressing|

 |4 handfuls||Rocket, or 1x 120g bag|

-2. Heat a fry pan and add the oil.
-Cook the venison by first searing on all sides then covering and letting cook on a gentler heat for 10 minutes.
+- Heat a frying pan and add the oil.
+Cook the venison by first searing on all sides then covering and letting it cook on a gentler heat for 10 minutes.
 Let rest until cool then slice.